WHEN THE BEST FINDS ARE NOT IN THE GUIDEBOOK

 Logistics Escalation

-Items requiring shipping, packing, custody, authentication, or cargo movement may route to the relevant JapanSolved™ desk.
+Items requiring shipping, packing, custody, provenance review, private buyer action, or cargo movement may route to the relevant JapanSolved™ specialist desk.

 Trust note: Vintage and flea market shopping should leave space for surprise.
 The route is a compass, not a cage.
 The best day has structure, but still lets the odd little miracle wink from a cardboard box.